BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ### DotNet
 * Correct bug on non active user when UserInDB not use, that create huge log and consume lot of CPU.
-* Correct daily synchrnonisation in UserInDB mode.
+* Correct daily synchronization in UserInDB mode.

 ## V3.7.4.1 (Patch - 2023-07-12)
 ### DotNet